 Screw Caps Highly Dependent on Development of Beverage Segment

-The different requirements for closures within the individual application areas as well as the different designs of the types of closures have an effect on the choice of the respectively used plastics.
+The different requirements for closures within the individual application areas as well as the different designs of the several types have an effect on the choice of the respectively used plastics.
 The study on the worldwide closures market offers separate figures for the plastic types polypropylene (PP), polyethylene (HDPE and LDPE), polyethylene terephthalate (PET), Polystyrene (PS), as well as the aggregate of “other plastics”.

 Significant Regional and Country-Specific Differences